Love in This Club Part II

-"Love in This Club Part II" is a song recorded by American R&B singer Usher, and features rapper Lil Wayne and fellow singer Beyoncé.
+"Love in This Club Part II" is a song recorded by American R&B singer Usher, and features fellow singer Beyoncé and rapper Lil Wayne.
 "Love in This Club Part II" was released by LaFace Records on April 28, 2008, as the second single from Usher's fifth studio album, Here I Stand (2008).
 It is a sequel to the album's lead single "Love in This Club" which features Young Jeezy.
 Originally, vocalist Mariah Carey and rapper Plies were intended to feature on the record.
-Usher acclaimed the additions of Beyoncé and Wayne, and called it "a really special record".
+Usher acclaimed the contributions of Beyoncé and Wayne, and called it "a really special record".
 Produced by Soundz, the track samples the 1971 song "You Are Everything" by the Stylistics.

 The song appeared on the US Billboard Hot 100, the Canadian Hot 100 and the Australian ARIA Singles Chart.
 "Love in This Club Part II" also reached the top ten on the Hot R&B/Hip-Hop Songs, and its master tone received a Gold certification from the Recording Industry Association of America (RIAA).
+On February 9, 2024, the RIAA also confirmed this collaboration had been certified Platinum.